HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ a tire on the car belonging to the real state agency’s owner’s son” in the first sentence.
+I am happy to lean it”s better to say “ teach him Christianity.”

 ★★★★★